silzai/ObsidianNotes/Notes/RandomStudyNotes/AdvancedDatabase/6-ConcurrencyTechniques.md

 - does not ensure serializability, if there are errors in transactions, it is not responsibility of the concurrency control manager but the application programmer (human)

 # Granularity
+>[!info] Granularity:
+> to specify the size/level of the data to be locked, we can use the term granularity. we can specify which level to lock i.e. on records, or attributes, or disk blocks.
 - There is a hierarchy in the database to grant locks, where the root or 1st node in the hierarchy is the whole database
 - If a parent node has a lock, then the child node will also have a lock
 - transaction doing sequential scan of whole file, will need to lock the whole table